lazytiger/trojan-rs/README.md

 # Trojan-rs
-A trojan server and proxy programs written in Rust
+***A trojan server and proxy programs written in Rust.***

+* ***For server mode, protocol is compatible with original trojan except UDP Associate does not support domain address type (maybe later?)
+If you are not ok with that, you can use original version, it should work perfectly with the proxy mode.***
+* ***For proxy mode, it use tproxy to relay all udp and tcp packets, and it should work with the original server in both route or local type.***

 ## How to use it
 ```bash